Hometown: Calgary, AB

 Everyday is a gift and I’m so thankful to be alive.
 I try to make the most of each day I have.
 I realize how precious life is now.
 It’s almost a gift.

 What was the toughest part of your challenge?

-What was the best part of your challenge?
+What was the best lesson you took away from your challenge?